 6. Further Information

-The links below are sources of information that will help you increase your knowledge about protection from the health risks of exposure to RCS.
+The links below are sources of information that will help you increase your knowledge about protection from the health risks of exposure to RCS dust.
 We hope you find them useful.

-Stonemasons are fully responsible for the health and safety of their workers, including with respect to the safety risks related to RCS.
+Stonemasons are fully responsible for the health and safety of their workers, including with respect to the safety risks related to RCS dust.
 Such responsibility includes the obligation to know the applicable safety regulations and standards and to fully comply with them.

-To protect the health and life of all workers exposed to respirable crystalline silica, it is always necessary to consult with a local occupational health and safety advisor about the precise safety measures you should implement in your working environment.
+To protect the health and safety of all workers exposed to RCS dust, it is always necessary to consult with a local occupational health and safety advisor about the precise safety measures you should implement in your working environment.

 - Home Page

 Copyright © Caesarstone 2019 All Rights Reserved

 The content included in this website is not the conclusive data available on the professional and health and safety issues that you should be familiar with and implement at your organization.
 Caesarstone does not make any warranty regarding the quality of the safety measures presented in this website or their sufficiency.
 Stonemason are fully responsible for the health and safety of their workers.
 Nothing included in this website may be considered as any kind of professional, medical, health, safety or legal advice; nor shall be regarded as an interpretation of any applicable law, regulation or standard; nor does it replace consultation with a health and safety professionals.